 Walking on the Viking Way - Woodhall Spa

-Join the Viking Way is a 147-mile long footpath which passes through Woodhall Spa en route to Oakham in Rutland
+Join the Viking Way a 147-mile long footpath that passes through Woodhall Spa en route to Oakham in Rutland.

 Walking the Woodhall Spa trail